Local partnership work with an international focus

 Associate Professor of History

 Sheetal Chhabria (Ph.D.
-Columbia University) is a historian of South Asia with interests in the global histories of capitalism, urban studies, and the production of poverty and inequality.
+Columbia University) is a historian of South Asia whose research and teaching focus on the production of poverty and inequality.
 Her research has been funded by the Social Science Research Council, the American Institute of Pakistan Studies, and the American Historical Association.

 Associate Professor of Economics